 OVERLAY DISTRICT - A defined area(s) of the town within which an additional set of standards is applied to all property, independent of the standards established in the underlying base zoning district.
-Overlay districts are typically identified on Town maps though some, including the Wetland Conservation Overlay District and the Personal Wireless Service Facilities Overlay District, are not.
 Six overlay districts are established as described in Articles XIII-XVIII."

-OVERSTORY Vegetation ranging from fifteen (15) feet to the top of the forest canopy.
+OVERSTORY - Vegetation ranging from fifteen (15) feet to the top of the forest canopy.